 During my visit the door was closed, the locals said the guard who holds the key to the tower wasn´t expecting any visitors that day, so he took a day off.

 There´s also a small museum inside a traditional Yurt, close to the minaret; the museum has a small collection of artifacts founded around the area and some basic information about the history.

 There are a numerous Balbals spread around the area; stoned carved steales believed used to be gravestones of Turks when they roamed through Central Asia centuries ago.
-Some of the Balbals is believed to be just as old as the minaret.
+Some of the Balbals is supposed to be just as old as the minaret.

 How To Visit The Burana Tower in Kyrgyzstan.